microsoft/api-guidelines/Guidelines.md

 HEAD    | Return metadata of an object for a GET response.
 Resources that support the GET method MAY support the HEAD method as well | True
 PATCH   | Apply a partial update to an object                                                                                        | False
 OPTIONS | Get information about a request; see below for details.                                                                    | True
+TRACE   | Performs a message loop-back test along the path to the target resource.                                                   |True

 <small>Table 1</small>